23 February 2024

 Click here to view the thematic webpage of Measles

 It is caused by a virus called Measles virus.

-Measles is a common childhood infection prior to the introduction of measles vaccine.
+Measles was a common childhood infection prior to the introduction of measles vaccine.
 Affected persons will present initially with fever, cough, runny nose, red eyes and white spots inside the mouth.
 This is followed 3 to 7 days later by a red blotchy skin rash, which usually spreads from face to the rest of the body.
-The rash usually lasts 4 - 7 days, but can persist for up to 3 weeks leaving with brownish staining and sometimes fine skin peeling.
+The rash usually lasts 4 to 7 days, but can persist for up to 3 weeks leaving with brownish staining and sometimes fine skin peeling.
 In severe cases, lung, gut and brain can get involved and lead to serious consequences or even death.